What are Ocean Currents?

 3. Currents of the Indian Ocean

-The south Indian gyre is formed by the south equatorial current, Madagascar current west wind drift, and west Australian current.
+The South Indian gyre is formed by the South Equatorial Current, the Madagascar current west wind drift, and the West Australian Current.
 To the north of the equator, the currents in the Arabian Sea and Bay of Bengal flow in the clockwise direction as southwest monsoon drift and in the anti-clockwise direction as northeast monsoon drift due to the influence of monsoon winds.

-The Antarctic circumpolar current flows between 40 to 60° S latitude.
-It flows from west to east influenced by the westerly and circles around the entire Antarctica.
+The Antarctic circumpolar current flows between 40 and 60° S latitude.
+It flows from west to east influenced by the westerly winds, and circles around the entire Antarctica.
 There is a counter-westward current within this circumpolar current.

 4. Currents of the Southern Ocean